Absorbent Training Part 2: Color-Coding Simplifies Decisions

 Remember the acronym COWS for gray and blue mats, socks and pillows.
 This stands for Coolants, Oils, Waters and Solvents – the types of liquids that these absorbents are designed to absorb.
 Another acronym, MRO (Maintenance, Repair and Operations) can also be used to define the types of applications that gray and blue absorbents can handle.
 Their muted colors blend into most industrial settings, so they don’t draw attention to the leaks, drips and overspray that they are absorbing – which means they stay down longer, saving you time and money.

-White, Brown and Multicolored: Oil Absorbents
+White and Multicolored: Oil-Only Absorbents

-White and brown absorbent mats, socks and booms absorb oil-based liquids and repel water (the term is “hydrophobic”), a quality that makes them float.
+White absorbent mats, socks and booms absorb oil-based liquids and repel water (the term is “hydrophobic”), a quality that makes them float.
 White is a perfect choice for oily spills on water.
 The bright color lets you know when the product has become fully saturated so that it can be replaced.

 Pink: Hazardous Materials Absorbents

 Spill responders have a lot on their minds – worrying about human safety, quickly containing spills and preventing them from reaching the environment.
 The last thing they need is to have to consider whether the absorbent they’re dragging into the hot zone is going to chemically react with whatever they’re trying to clean up.
 When we introduced our line of chemical absorbents - designed for corrosives, oxidizers and unknown-liquid type spills - we knew we needed a color that stood out and responders could instantly identify.
 When you don’t know what a spill is, if you have any doubt or if you don’t want to guess, you can always “Think Pink” and know that you’ve got a sock, mat or pillow made of 100% polypropylene – the most chemical-resistant absorbent available.